 - A child who as a result of accident or illness became physically disabled, could gain Mobility Benefit only if his mobility impairment is permanent.
 If the mobility impairment is temporary s/he is not eligible for the child Mobility Benefit.

-- For a comprehensive categorized listing of aid organizations offering assistance and support for people with disabilities, click here.
+- For a comprehensive categorized listing of aid organizations offering assistance and support for children and adults with disabilities, click here.